Nectivio/65C02-Tool/README.md

 ## Use as a standalone EEPROM programmer

-You can also to use this tool directly as a stand-alone EEPROM programmer.
-To do this simply connect the <span style="text-decoration:overline">WE</span>, <span style="text-decoration:overline">OE</span>, Address and Data pins directly to the matching pins on the PROM, and connect the <span style="text-decoration:overline">CS</span> pin to ground to ensure it's always selected.
+You can also use this tool directly as a stand-alone EEPROM programmer.
+To do this simply connect the <span style="text-decoration:overline">WE</span>, <span style="text-decoration:overline">OE</span>, Address and Data pins directly to the matching pins on the EEPROM, and connect the <span style="text-decoration:overline">CS</span> pin to ground to ensure the EEPROM is always selected.
 In this scenario be sure there are no other chips connected to the bus.

 ## Command Line tool for uploading a binary image to the EEPROM

 The ```eeprom-programmer\``` folder contains a command line tool for uploading a binary rom image to the tool for writing to an EEPROM.
-The eeprom-programmer is written in C# against .NET 5 and can be built an run on any major OS including Windows, MacOS, and Linux platforms.
+The eeprom-programmer is written in C# against .NET 5 and can be built and run on any major OS including Windows, MacOS, and Linux platforms.

+### Prerequisites

+You will need to download and install the [.NET 5.0 runtime](https://dotnet.microsoft.com/download/dotnet/5.0) for your operating system.

 ### Supported Formats

-The commandline tool accepts images in the following formats:
+The command line tool accepts binary images in the following formats:
 - BIN - Raw binary format
 - PGM - Raw binary with 2 byte header indicating the load address
-- SBIN - Raw binary with 4 byte header indicating, the load address and length of the image
+- SBIN - Raw binary with 4 byte header indicating the load address and length of the image

 ### Usage